jeffgbutler/TanzuWorkshops/K8SBasics/README.md

 things like databases and caches that should only be available to other services like web apps.
 If we want to expose and application outside of the cluster, we need a different type of service.

+Take a look at [02-NodePortService.yaml](02-NodePortService.yaml)

+Change the namespace in this file to match the namespace you created, then execute it:

 ```shell
 kubectl apply -f 02-NodePortService.yaml
 ```